ibm-developer/ibm-cloud-spring-bind/CONTRIBUTING.md

 ## Testing

 To test/run your changes locally:
+1. Make your changes.
+Update the `<version>` in `pom.xml` to distinguish your version any versions in the local Maven cache.
+Standard semantic versioning (`major.minor.patch`) conventions are used.
-1. Build this project by issuing `mvn package`.
+2. Build this project by issuing `mvn package`.
 Make sure the tests all pass.
-2. Install the dependency locally with the following command:
+3. Install the dependency locally with the following command:

-   `mvn install:install-file -Dfile=target/ibm-cloud-spring-boot-service-bind-1.0.0.jar -DpomFile=pom.xml`
+   `mvn install:install-file -Dfile=target/ibm-cloud-spring-boot-service-bind-1.x.x.jar -DpomFile=pom.xml`
-3. Include the dependency in another project and use as described above in the [Usage section in the README](README.md#usage)
+4. Include the dependency in another project and use as described above in the [Usage section in the README](README.md#usage), substituting your version number (`1.x.x` in the above command).

 # Developer's Certificate of Origin 1.1